 General Leave of Absence

 The University grants leaves of absence to students for military service, family leave and other personal situations, medical disability, and financial hardship, and for Teacher Education students unable to secure a teaching internship.
 Leaves of absence are granted for one semester and are not automatically renewed.
 Additional semesters of leave require a new request each semester.
 Except for those in active military service, students are limited to two consecutive semesters on leave of absence status.
 If a student expects to be away from studies for a year or longer, withdrawal from the University is recommended.
-When ready to resume studies, the student may apply for readmission.
+When ready to resume studies, the student may apply for Reinstatement.

 A leave of absence is a student’s time away from studies.
 Students are not expected to engage in coursework while on a leave of absence.
 Collaboration with faculty, working on Incomplete grades, use of University facilities, and access to student services are not available to students on a leave of absence.
-Students who wish to continue library services must request for and pay the CGU Student and Technology Fees during the semester of leave.
+Students who wish to continue library services must request and pay the CGU Student and Technology Fees during the semester of leave.
 For the period of an approved leave, the student is not required to register in order to maintain student status.
 Individuals employed in CGU positions that require student status may not continue in those positions during a leave of absence.

-For leaves granted due to medical disability, military service, family or financial hardship, or Teacher Education lack of internship status, the student’s time to degree is automatically extended for the period of the approve leave.
+For leaves granted due to medical disability, military service, family or financial hardship, or Teacher Education lack of internship status, the student’s time to degree is automatically extended for the period of the approved leave.